AMD Ryzen 7 5800X Review

 The 5800X only loses a few frames in performance when compared to higher-end versions, as was the case previously with the 5900X and 5950X, and Zen 3 gives strong performance in Horizon Zero Dawn.
 As a result of an 18% performance improvement over the 3700X, it was 3% faster than the 10700K and matched the performance of the Core i7.

-In Death Stranding, there is no tie because the 5800X was 12% faster than the 10700K, and boosting the Core i7 component would be difficult to make up that difference.
+In Death Stranding, there is no tie because the 5800X was 12% faster than the 10700K, and boosting the Core i7 component would make it difficult to make up that difference.
 It’s fantastic that the 5800X is 33% faster than the 3700X, but after looking at the 5900X and 5950X, we’re starting to grow used to these kinds of margins.

 Final Thoughts on AMD Ryzen 7 5800X

 AMD has changed the definition of the market’s mainstream division to include processors with 6 or 8 cores, but it has left few options for enthusiasts to upgrade to 8 cores without paying a significantly higher price.
-The’missing’ Ryzen 7 5700X is something AMD really needs to close the significant price gap in its product line.
+The ‘ missing ‘ Ryzen 7 5700X is something AMD really needs to close the significant price gap in its product line.
 Such a processor would probably put the Core i7-10700K out of the running and make the shift from Ryzen 5 to Ryzen 7 more appealing.

 Overall, the Ryzen 7 5800X’s performance is impressive, but its high price is disappointing.
 Due to the persistent shortages, AMD can maintain its premium pricing and sell every chip almost quickly.
 The Ryzen 7 5800X’s cost, nevertheless, might end up being the weak link in an otherwise excellent chip when availability increases.